 A call for offers in commercial real estate is a broker-set deadline that forces all interested buyers to submit purchase offers simultaneously.
 It replaces one-at-a-time negotiation with a single competitive round, so the seller can line up every offer side by side on price, terms, and certainty of close.
 The goal is to drive price up and terms tighter.

 The process runs from the offering memorandum going out to a stated submission deadline.
-Per PropRise, timelines vary by market, asset class, and broker, but the pattern is consistent: distribute the offering memorandum, grant data-room access under a confidentiality agreement, host tours and a question-and-answer window, then collect all offers at the deadline.
+Timelines vary by market, asset class, and broker, but the pattern is consistent: distribute the offering memorandum, grant data-room access under a confidentiality agreement, host tours and a question-and-answer window, then collect all offers at the deadline.

 Offering memorandum distribution | Day 0 | Broker sends the OM to the buyer list |